-Performance Fees are fees that are based on a share of the distributions, NAV or (realized and/or unrealized) capital gains or capital appreciation of the assets of a Client Account.
+Performance Fees are fees that are based on a share of the distributions, NAV or (realized or unrealized) capital gains or capital appreciation of the assets of a Client Account.
 Examples of Performance Fee structures include:

-- a carried interest structure (typically used (i) in certain closed-end NB Private • Funds, (i) in NB PE Closed-End Funds, and (iii) with respect to Private Investments), where the Performance Fee is calculated as a percentage of distributions and can be subject to a "preferred return," a "catch-up" and/or a "clawback" (a "preferred return" is the return on the investors' investment that needs to be distributed to investors before the GP Entity, NBIA or its affiliate, as applicable, receives any Performance Fee; a "catch-up" provides that the GP Entity, NBIA or its affiliate will be entitled to all distributions (or a higher percentage of distributions) after the preferred return is distributed to the investors until distributions are split according to a defined percentage (generally, for NB Private Funds, 80/20) between the investors and the GP Entity, NBIA or its affiliate; a "clawback" provides that, ultimately, if the GP Entity, NBIA or its affiliate receives distributions in excess of the amount it should have received pursuant to the relevant provisions regarding distribution priority (as set forth in the applicable Offering Documents or fee schedule, as relevant, often referred to as the "waterfall" provisions), such excess will be returned to the investors); - an allocation structure (typically used in certain open-end NB Private Funds), where the Performance Fee is structured as an allocation or fee based on the NAV of the NB Private Fund, which can be subject to "hurdles" and "high water marks" (a "high water mark" provides that the GP Entity receives a Performance Fee only upon increases in the NAV in excess of the highest NAV previously achieved; "hurdle" rates provide that the GP Entity does not earn a Performance Fee until the NB Private Fund's annualized performance or distributions made to investors exceed a benchmark rate, such as the T-bill yield, the 10 Year Treasury Note rate, or a fixed percentage); and - a fulcrum fee structure (typically used for certain Separate Accounts), where the Performance Fee is structured as a management fee adjustment (i.e., the Performance Fee is earned at the end of a designated period if the Private Wealth Management Account outperforms a benchmark rate, such as a benchmark index or a fixed percentage, and a Performance Fee rebate is refunded at the end of the designated period if the Private Wealth Management Account underperforms a benchmark rate).
+- a carried interest structure (typically used (i) in certain closed-end NB Private Funds, (ii) in NB PE Closed-End Funds, and (iii) with respect to Private Investments), where the Performance Fee is calculated as a percentage of distributions (which may be calculated on the distributions from the fund as a whole or the distributions from each underlying investment) and can be subject to one or or more of a "preferred return," "catch-up" or "clawback" (a "preferred return" is the return on the investors' investment that needs to be distributed to investors before the GP Entity, NBIA or its affiliate, as applicable, receives any Performance Fee; a "catch-up" provides that the GP Entity, NBIA or its affiliate will be entitled to all distributions (or a higher percentage of distributions) after the preferred return is distributed to the investors until distributions are split according to a defined percentage (generally, for NB Private Funds, 80/20) between the investors and the GP Entity, NBIA or its affiliate; a "clawback" provides that, ultimately, if the GP Entity, NBIA or its affiliate receives distributions in excess of the amount it should have received pursuant to the relevant provisions regarding distribution priority (as set forth in the applicable Offering Documents or fee schedule, as relevant, often referred to as the "waterfall" provisions), such excess will be returned to the investors): - an allocation structure (typically used in certain open-end NB Private Funds), where the Performance Fee is structured as an allocation or fee based on the NAV of the NB Private Fund, which can be subject to "hurdles" and "high water marks" (a "high water mark" provides that the GP Entity receives a Performance Fee only upon increases in the NAV in excess of the highest NAV previously achieved; "hurdle" rates provide that the GP Entity does not earn a Performance Fee until the NB Private Fund's annualized performance or distributions made to investors exceed a benchmark rate, such as the T-bill yield, the 10 Year Treasury Note rate, or a fixed percentage); and - a fulcrum fee structure (typically used for certain Separate Accounts), where the Performance Fee is structured as a management fee adjustment (i.e., the Performance Fee is earned at the end of a designated period if the Private Wealth Management Account outperforms a benchmark rate, such as a benchmark index or a fixed percentage, and a Performance Fee rebate is refunded at the end of the designated period if the Private Wealth Management Account underperforms a benchmark rate).

-The Performance Fees structures of Sub-Advised Accounts are set forth in NBIA's sub-advisory agreement with the relevant fund/investment adviser and are generally consistent with the terms described above for the type of client (e.g., Separate Accounts, closed-end Private Funds, openend Private Fund).
+The Performance Fees structures of Sub-Advised Accounts are set forth in NBIA's sub-advisory agreement with the relevant fund/investment adviser and are generally consistent with the terms described above for the type of client (e.g., Separate Accounts, closed-end Private Funds, openend Private Funds).